baldurk/renderdoc/docs/behind_scenes/d3d12_support.rst

 * RenderDoc assumes that even if multiple GPUs are present, that only one will be used - i.e. NodeMask is always 0.
 Multiple queues are supported.
 * RenderDoc captures may not be portable between different systems, only currently supporting capture and replay on the same or similar enough machines.
 * Reserved resources are not supported.
-* Shared resources/handles are not supported.
+* Shared resources/handles are partially supported.
 * Pixel history is not implemented.
 * Shader debugging is not currently supported.